protontypes/open-sustainable-technology/README.md

 - [urbs](https://github.com/tum-ens/urbs) - A linear optimisation model for distributed energy systems
 - [energy-py](https://github.com/ADGEfficiency/energy-py) -  Reinforcement learning for energy systems
 - [Dispa-SET](https://github.com/energy-modelling-toolkit/Dispa-SET) - allows to model a power system at any level of detail e.g. micro-grid, region, country, continent
-- [calliope](https://github.com/calliope-project/calliope) - Calliope is a framework to develop energy system models, with a focus on flexibility, high spatial and temporal resolution, the ability to execute many runs based on the same base model, and a clear separation of framework (code) and model (data)
+- [calliope](https://github.com/calliope-project/calliope) - Calliope is a framework to develop energy system models, with a focus on flexibility, high spatial and temporal resolution, the ability to execute many runs based on the same base model, and a clear separation of framework  and model
 - [OSeMOSYS](https://github.com/OSeMOSYS/OSeMOSYS) - is an open source modelling system for long-run integrated assessment and energy planning.
 It has been employed to develop energy systems models from the scale of continents (African Power Pools, South America, EU28+2) down to the scale of countries, regions and village
 - [REVUB](https://github.com/VUB-HYDR/REVUB) - The main objective of REVUB is to model how flexible operation of hydropower plants can help renewable electricity mixes with variable solar and wind power to provide reliable electricity supply and load-following services
 - [glaes](https://github.com/FZJ-IEK3-VSA/glaes) - Geospatial Land Availability for Energy Systems